-0 0 Offer routine opt-out screening for HIV/HCV in the emergency department, especially when a blood draw is already indicated for the patient.
+blood draw is already indicated for the patient.
 When possible, provide follow-up with patients who test positive the next time they interact with the health system or by linkage to a care coordinator.
-Strengthen the capacity to treat and cure individuals 0 Embed HCV services outside traditional clinical settings, including syringe service programs, opioid use disorder/substance use disorder treatment centers, and community-based organizations to serve priority populations with HCV testing, care, and treatment.
+Strengthen the capacity to treat and cure individuals Embed HCV services outside traditional clinical settings, including syringe service programs, opioid use disorder/substance use disorder treatment centers, and community-based organizations to serve priority populations with HCV testing, care, and treatment.
 When possible, allow providers and pharmacists who treat HCV to work at these community sites instead of offering only hospital-based clinical services.
 Develop collaborative drug therapy agreements (CDTAs) and memorandum of understanding (MOU) agreements with pharmacists that allow pharmacists to treat people living with HCV Encourage commercial pharmacies and community pharmacies to be able to fill prescriptions for DAAs for all insurance types promptly or to communicate accessible alternative pharmacies for DAA prescriptions to the patient and prescribing clinician.
-Support the coordination of care services.
+Support the coordination of care centers or other community clinics.

-Connect people living with HCV who have challenges accessing care to care navigation centers or other community clinics.
+Connect people living with HCV who have challenges accessing care to care navigation